Hopf algebroids with balancing subalgebra: Scalar extension Hopf algebroids

 that is,

-which is equivalent to the braided commutativity for $A \sharp T$.
+which is by Lemma~\ref{lem:bcalt} an expression of the braided commutativity~(\ref{eq:bc}) for $A$.
 Therefore, (i) is proven.

-For the part (ii), according to Theorem~\ref{th:scalarbialgM}, part (iv) it remains only to check the axioms for the antipode.
-The antipode requirements~(\ref{eq:mtaubetaalpha}) and~(\ref{eq:ml}) have the same meaning as in the case of Lu-Hopf definition hence they are true.
-Now, thanks to (ii) the right-hand side of the equation~(\ref{eq:ml}), that is, $\mu( \id \otimes \tau) \Delta = \id$, does not depend on the representatives of $\Delta(a t) = (a\sharp t_{(1)})\otimes (1\sharp t_{(2)})$ in $H\otimes_\genfd H$ where $a\in A$ and $t\in T$.
-So we should compute that
+For the part (ii), according to Theorem~\ref{th:scalarbialgM}, part (iv), it remains only to check the axioms for the antipode.
+The antipode requirements~(\ref{eq:mtaubetaalpha}) and~(\ref{eq:ml}) have the same content as in the case of Lu-Hopf algebroid definition hence they are true.
+Now, thanks to (ii) the left-hand side of the equation~(\ref{eq:mr}), that is, $\mu( \id \otimes_A \tau) \Delta$, does not depend on the representatives of $\Delta(a t) = (a\sharp t_{(1)})\otimes (1\sharp t_{(2)})$ in $H\otimes_\genfd H$ where $a\in A$ and $t\in T$.
+So we need to show that

-which is the same computation as the one for Lu's choice of $\gamma$, see~(\ref{eq:gammaDelta}).
-Our result is stronger only in the sense that the additional freedom in $\mathcal{B}_+$ is allowed here and that $\mathcal{B}$ is a balancing subalgebra in the sense of bialgebroids. \end{proof}
+which boils down to the same computation as for the Lu's choice of $\gamma$, see~(\ref{eq:gammaDelta}).
+Our result is stronger only in the sense that we allow for an additional freedom in $\mathcal{B}_+$ and that $\mathcal{B}$ is a balancing subalgebra in the bialgebroid sense. \end{proof}